Product Name:

 Antibody Host Species: Rabbit

-Antibody Immunogen Source: Synthetic peptide from the N-terminal of Human ATG4D (AA 98-108)
+Antibody Immunogen Source: Synthetic peptide patterned after N-terminus of human ATG4D

 Antibody Concentration: 1 mg/ml